VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - Route A: Illinois Institute of Technology → Purdue University → Vanderbilt University
 - Route B: UIUC → WashU → Vanderbilt University
-- Route C: University of Florida -> Georgia Tech -> Nashville
+- Route C: University of Florida -> Georgia Tech -> Vanderbilt University

 Although all reserved seats are full, we have a limited amount of walk-on seats that will be distributed first come, first served on Friday.